-Daily Management Issues: (Toileting.
-Self-help skills.
-Mobility around school.
-Additional support needed) Educational Implications (Including advice to different subject areas) P.E.

-Off-Site Activities: (to include school trips and appointments when accompanied by school staff) The Activities. (to moldde school trips and appointments when accompanied by school stair) Emergency Procedures: (copy of this section should be given to all relevant people e.g. MDS office staff etc) Who has responsibility in an emergency? who has responsibility in an emergency:
+Educational Implications (Including advice to different subject areas) P.E.
+Off-Site Activities: (to include school trips and appointments when accompanied by school staff) Emergency Procedures: (copy of this section should be given to all relevant people e.g. MDS office staff etc) Who has responsibility in an emergency?